Nobuko Albery

-Nobuko Uenishi-Albery, Lady Albery (née Uenishi, later Morris; born 1940) is a Japanese writer, translator and theatrical producer based in Monte Carlo, Monaco.
+Nobuko, Lady Albery (Japanese: アルベリー信子; née Uenishi, later Uenishi Morris; born 1940) is a Japanese writer, translator and theatrical producer based in Monte Carlo, Monaco.
 While working for Tōhō, she was instrumental in bringing British and American musical theatre to Japan.
 She is the author of three novels, a work of memoir and the co-author of a work on Japanese medieval history.
 She is also notable as the founder of the Japan Amarant Society and as the widow of the English theatrical impresario, Sir Donald Albery.

 Early life and education

-Lady Albery (Note: Lady Albery's first husband was the English writer and Orientalist Ivan Morris; and, during their marriage, she published under Nobuko Morris—her legal name at the time.
-She later married Donald Albery; and, once he was created a knight bachelor in 1977, became styled Lady Albery thereafter, though she publishes under the name Nobuko Albery.) was born Nobuko Uenishi in Ashiya, Hyōgo Prefecture, Japan, the daughter of the president of an engineering company, Keiji Uenishi, and his wife, Sodako, a haiku poet.
+Lady Albery (Note: Lady Albery's first husband was the English writer and orientalist Ivan Morris; and, during their marriage, she published under Nobuko Morris—her legal name at the time.
+She later married Donald Albery; and, once he was created a knight bachelor in 1977, became styled Nobuko, Lady Albery thereafter, though she publishes under the name Nobuko Albery.) was born Uenishi Nobuko in Ashiya, Hyōgo Prefecture, Japan, the daughter of the president of an engineering company, Keiji Uenishi, and his wife, Sodako, a haiku poet.
 She is the eldest of four sisters.

-During the Second World War, Albery was evacuated and educated at Kobe College Junior and Senior High School, a girls' school founded by American missionaries.
+During the Second World War, Uenishi was evacuated and educated at Kobe College Junior and Senior High School, a girls' school founded by American missionaries.
 In 1960, she enrolled at the prestigious Waseda University in Tokyo, belonging to the Dramatic Arts Department, and was an active Zengakuren member.
 On 15 June, she was involved in a demonstration as part of the Anpo protests in the courtyard of the Diet Building in Tokyo, which was violently suppressed by armed police, leading to the death of Michiko Kanba, a female student.
-Albery's parents initially feared reports of the deceased girl were describing their daughter, as Kanba was not immediately identified; and, upon being reunited in Tokyo, Albery was quickly transferred to New York University (NYU) by her father, furious at her for becoming engaged with an anti-American political movement.
+Uenishi's parents initially feared reports of the deceased girl were describing their daughter, as Kanba was not immediately identified; and, upon being reunited in Tokyo, Uenishi was quickly transferred to New York University (NYU) by her father, furious at her for becoming engaged with an anti-American political movement.
 Whilst in the United States, she occupied a room on the seventh floor of Judson Memorial Church's tower in Manhattan.
 She graduated from the Theatre Arts Department with a Master's degree in 1963.